is looking for poems with strong imagery, emotion, and with interesting use of language. We nominate for most major prizes, anthologies and awards.

 yes, friendships end and even roses die.

-This is a love poem I wrote in my late teens for a girl I had a serious crush on.
+This is an early poem I wrote in my late teens for a girl I had a serious crush on.
 The poem was originally titled "Christy."

 Resurrecting Passion